newslynx/automation/README.md

 When you run `vagrant up`, the following steps are executed:

 1. A virtual machine is provisioned.
-The specs of this machine are included in [`servers.json`](servers.json).
+The specs of this machine are included in [`servers.yaml`](servers.yaml).
 2. The ansible ["playbook"](provisioning/main.yaml), or list of all of newslynx's required roles, is executed on the Virtual Machine.
-3. If all goes well, `newslynx-core` and `newslynx-app` will start up within the Virtual Machine on Ports 5000 and 3000, respectively.
-These will be forwarded to your local machine on ports 3001 and 5001.
+3. If all goes well, `newslynx-core` and `newslynx-app` will start up within the Virtual Machine on ports `5000`and `3000`, respectively.
+These will be forwarded to your local machine on ports `3001` and `5001`.

 ## Colophon

 - Ubuntu 14.0.4 (The operating system.)
 - Python 2.7.6 (The langauge `newslynx-core` is written in.)
-- Node 0.12 (The language `newslynx-app` is writtern in.)
+- Node 0.12 (The language `newslynx-app` is written in.)
 - Postgres 9.3 (`newslynx-core`'s primary datastore.)
 - Redis 2.8.4 (`newslynx-core`'s caching layer and task queue.)
 - Supervisor (`newslynx-core`'s dameon manager.)